All About Night Myopia or Nocturnal Myopia »

 - Dark Retinoscopy

 Ownes’s Dark Retinoscopy is a readily available approach in a clinical setting.
 The retinoscopy is performed at 25 to 100 cm in a completely darkened room and with the distance correction in place.
-We can use the following formula to calculate dark focus based on dark retinoscopy value.
+We can use the following formula to calculate dark focus based on the dark retinoscopy value.

 Dark Focus = (Dark Retinoscopy – 0.25D)/0.64